sanjaikumarv/interview-preparation-docs/React-js.md

 ## What are error boundaries in React?

-* Error boundaries are React components that catch JavaScript errors in their child components during rendering, in lifecycle methods, and in constructors of the whole tree beneath them.
+* Error boundaries in React are components that catch JavaScript errors and display a fallback UI instead of the crashed component tree

 * They provide a fallback UI and help prevent the entire app from crashing.